 Actionable Steps:

 - Gather data: Managers should compile performance data and feedback gathered throughout the review period.
-Encourage them to be meticulous in gathering evidence of accomplishments and improvement areas.
+Please encourage them to be meticulous in gathering evidence of accomplishments and improvement areas.

 - Review past feedback: Managers should revisit feedback from previous reviews to track progress and identify recurring themes.